Who Was Thomas Jefferson?

 From 1767 to 1774, Jefferson practiced law in Virginia with great success, trying many cases and winning most of them.
 During these years, he also met and fell in love with Martha Wayles Skelton, a recent widow and one of the wealthiest women in Virginia.

 The pair married on January 1, 1772.
 Thomas and Martha Jefferson had six children together, but only two survived into adulthood: Martha, their firstborn, and Mary, their fourth.
 Only Martha survived her father.

 His six children with Martha, however, were not the only children Jefferson fathered.

 History scholars and a significant body of DNA evidence indicate that Jefferson had an affair - and at least one child - with one of his slaves, a woman named Sally Hemings, who was in fact Martha Jefferson's half-sister.

 Sally's mother, Betty Hemings, was a slave owned by Jefferson's father-in-law, John Wayles, who was the father of Betty's daughter Sally.
-It is overwhelmingly likely, if not absolutely certain, that Thomas Jefferson fathered all six of Sally Hemings' children.
+It is overwhelmingly likely, if not absolutely certain, that Jefferson fathered all six of Sally Hemings' children.

 Most compelling is DNA evidence showing that some male member of the Jefferson family fathered Hemings' children, and that it was not Samuel or Peter Carr, the only two of Jefferson's male relatives in the vicinity at the relevant times.